k0mraid3/Magisk-Module-Minimal-NXP-NFC-Framework/README.md

 -Need to make the module check if /system/app/NfcNci exists before trying to copy.

--Source remainder of missing framework (See pic at bottom)
+-Source remainder of missing framework (See pic at below labled S21)

 -Further Debugging and log audits